CE Handbook - Chapter 4: Enhancing Citizen Representation on CIHR's Boards and Committees (Focus Area 1)[ Table of Contents ]

 4.1 Citizens in Governance Roles at CIHR

 Some of CIHR's governance committees (including Institute Advisory Boards, community-based research peer and merit review committees, institute task forces, and working groups) already have the inclusion of citizen representatives as a core component of their composition.
-For example, the Stem Cell Oversight Committee specifies in its terms of reference that "representatives from the general public will represent the views and values of Canadians potentially affected by the new technologies."17 Members of such governance committees reflect a wide range of expertise; a few committees also include patients and voluntary sector representatives in addition to those Canadians with an interest in health research.
+For example, the Stem Cell Oversight Committee specifies in its terms of reference that "representatives from the general public will represent the views and values of Canadians potentially affected by the new technologies."Footnote 17 Members of such governance committees reflect a wide range of expertise; a few committees also include patients and voluntary sector representatives in addition to those Canadians with an interest in health research.

 The lay public members of the Institute Advisory Boards (IABs) come from diverse backgrounds.
 The wide range of perspectives they bring is derived from their experience with voluntary health organizations and private business, or as health care practitioners, health care users, and policy-makers.
 Nonetheless, members are asked to serve in a personal capacity—not as representatives of their primary affiliations (if they are academics, policy-makers, or health care professionals).
 Lay public representatives are full members of the IABs; in fact, some IABs have extended their inclusion of lay public representation by developing sub-committees and working groups with members from the voluntary sector, patient groups, and advocacy groups to develop approaches for knowledge translation and to inform research priorities.